popescu-alexandru-unilu/-Custody-Connect-Audit-Ready-Interface-Event-Logging-Platform/README.md

 Develop a modular Java/Jakarta EE application that captures, reconciles, and audits custody events — such as securities transactions, fund movements, or depositary updates — between internal and external systems.

-The goal: create a robust, test-automated interface and event-logging solution that improves transparency, data quality, and regulatory audit readiness in banks.
+The goal: create a robust, test-automated interface and event-logging solution that improves transparency, data quality, and regulatory audit readiness in banks.no affiliation and no proprietary assets used.

  Requirement	Project